Coming soon ... this page will be available in Spanish.

 How is SGMA enforced?

 After a Groundwater Sustainability Plan is adopted, it is then submitted to the Department of Water Resources who has two years to review the plan for adequacy.
-The Department then has two years to review the plan.
 If it is found inadequate, GSAs will be given six months to provide remedies.

 If the Department of Water Resources determines that the Groundwater Sustainability Plan is inadequate and the Groundwater Sustainability Agency does not or cannot correct the deficiencies, the State Water Board can designate the basin as “probationary”.
 If the local agency does not respond within 180 days, the State Water Board is authorized to step in and assume management of the basin until the GSA is able to reassume management with a compliant plan.